 There are six award categories to choose from (see below), highlighting technical innovation and excellence in joinery projects and product design, process efficiency and health & safety, as well as special awards for apprentice and trainee performance.
 All shortlisted entrants have their achievements promoted through a high profile marketing and social media campaign as well as receiving a free place at the BWF’s popular Annual Dinner where the winners are announced.
-Entries for the 2017 Awards are now closed.
+Entries for the 2018 Awards will soon be open.

 The 2017 British Woodworking Federation Awards winners were announced at the BWF Annual Dinner & Awards which took place on Friday 24th November at the fantastic Drapers' Hall, London.
 Here you can read about the fantastic winning entries and view photos of the event.

 Here you can find out more about the 2017 shortlist.
 Can you match them?